GoogleCloudPlatform/terraform-google-secure-cicd/modules/secure-cd/README.md

 }
 ```
 ### Build Configuration
-The template [`cloudbuild-cd.yaml`](../../build/cloudbuild-cd.yaml) build configuration deploys updated containers to specified GKE clusters upon updates to hydrated manifests in the `manifest_wet_repo`.
-Add the configuration file to the root of the `master` branch of the `manifest_wet_repo` to properly trigger the CD phase.
+The template [`cloudbuild-cd.yaml`](../../build/cloudbuild-cd.yaml) build configuration specifies the post-deployment checks to run on a Cloud Deploy target upon successful deployment, triggered by Pub/Sub messages from Cloud Deploy.
+By default, this runs an OWASP ZAProxy scan of any exposed services.
+Then, the process will automatically promote the given Release to the next environment in Cloud Deploy.
+Push the configuration file to the root of the `main` branch of the `cloudbuild_cd_repo` to properly configure the automation.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs